BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-magnet-release.md

   <p>The EGO Kryptek Magnetic Release keeps your favorite fishing tool(s)
   securely fastened but within reach for quick and easy use.
-The magnet is designed to separate into two parts so you can use your tool effectively or you can choose to leave them connected and the 6" stretchable spring-cord will extend to 36".
+The magnet is designed to separate into two parts so you can use your tool effectively or leave it connected and the 6" stretchable spring-cord will extend to 36".
   Carabiner clips on both ends of the magnetic release secure your fishing tool to your belt, waders and/or boat.</p>
 right_column_html: >-
   <ul><li>Quick release magnet with carabiner</li><li>Multi-functional
   uses</li><li>Stretchable spring-cord.
 Length 13.7&rdquo; &amp; extends to a